 This renowned hill station once housed the Madras Presidency during the British Rule and possesses many remnants in the form of regal looking bungalows, such as the Stone House, The Ootacamund Club, Government House and Fernhill Palace.
 This along with the tall pine trees in the green areas almost makes you believe you are in old English country.
-Ooty is also home to some of the most breathtaking lakes in the country, such as the Avalanche Lake, Emerald Lake and the popular Ooty Lake.
-For some adventure, one can hop on the Nilgiri Toy Train and enjoy a ride through the blue mountains, winding through dense forests, dark tunnels and valleys from Ooty to Coonoor.
+Ooty sightseeing includes some of the most breathtaking lakes in the country, such as the Avalanche Lake, Emerald Lake and the popular Ooty Lake.
+Some adventurous things to do in Ooty are hopping on Nilgiri Toy Train and enjoying a ride through the blue mountains, winding through dense forests, dark tunnels and valleys from Ooty to Coonoor.
 Ooty is heaven for nature lovers and a trek through the Mukurthi National Park will be etched on your mind for years to come, offering a stunning panorama of carpet like green hills, home to the tallest peak of the Nilgiri Range, several wildflowers and beauties such as the Nilgiri Tahr, Bengal Tiger, Indian Elephant, Leopard, Bonnet Macaque, Mouse Deer, Otter, Small Indian Civet and many more.
 If you still want more, you can take a mesmerising walk through the charming 19th century Government Botanical Gardens.
-Ooty's beauty can be explored more adventurously with everything from horse riding to hand gliding and mountain biking, all arranged by various resorts.
+Other things to do in Ooty include horse riding, hand gliding and mountain biking, all arranged by various resorts.
 Avid readers will be overwhelmed to visit the 19th century Nilgiri Library, sheltering around 25,000 books and hosting many events to promote reading habits among all age groups.
 Chocoholics should place King Star on the top of their itineraries for purchasing a plethora of delicious homemade chocolates.
-More delicious food from vegetarian, cafe to non-vegetarian cuisines can be enjoyed at popular places such as Quality Restaurant, Earl's Secret and Willy's Coffee Pub, which also has a commendable library for one to delve into while enjoying their drink.
+More delicious food from vegetarian, cafe to non-vegetarian cuisines can be enjoyed at best places in Ooty such as Quality Restaurant, Earl's Secret and Willy's Coffee Pub, which also has a commendable library for one to delve into while enjoying their drink.
 Witness Ooty come alive in the month of May, with its vibrant boat races and flower shows, hosted across the town.